pythonarcade/arcade/doc/programming_guide/gui/style.rst

 ---------

-With arcade 3.0 a whole new styling mechanism for GUI widgets was introduced.
+Arcade 3.0 added a new approach for styling GUI widgets.
+It is flexible, yet also improves clarity and type safety.
-The new styling allows more type safe and clear styling while staying flexible.

-Following widgets support styling:
+The following widgets support styling:

 - :py:class:`~arcade.gui.UITextureButton`
 - :py:class:`~arcade.gui.UIFlatButton`